-This document discusses the BiDirectional Scan (BDS) data set version Edition1 for Aqua.
-Additional information in the Description/Abstract Guide.
+This document discusses the BiDirectional Scan [BDS] data set version Edition2 for Aqua.
+Additional information is in the Description/Abstract Guide.
 The files in this data product contain one day (24 hours) of filtered radiances with geolocations for each footprint.
 There are three channels for each footprint: